Stochastic leverage effect in high-frequency data: a Fourier based analysis: Finite sample properties of the Fourier estimator of the integrated leverage

 \subsection{Sensitivity analysis on the generalized Heston model}

-We examine the behaviour of the FEL in the presence of microstructure noise contamination depending on the choice of some parameters of the GH model.
+We examine the FEL behaviour in the presence of noise depending on the choice of some parameters of the GH model.
 The process $\rho(t)$ in the GH model is a linear transformation of a Jacobi process which takes values in $[-1,1]$.
 Moreover, $\rho(t)$ is mean reverting to $\zeta=(2\xi-\eta)/\eta$ at speed $\eta$.
 These kinds of processes are ideal diffusions to model stochastic correlation.
-Its properties are summarized in \cite{VV}.
+Its properties are summarized by \cite{VV}.

 An interesting feature of this process is that it tends to a jump process with state-space $\{-1,1\}$ and constant intensities if $\theta$ tends to infinity.
 Roughly speaking, when $\theta$ increases the process exhibits a jump-type behaviour while the smaller the parameter $\theta$, the smoother are the sample paths.
 Therefore, the fluctuations of the process $\rho(t)$ can be amplified by increasing the parameter $\theta$.
-Fig. \ref{Sensistivity_theta} show the sensitivity of the FEL (\ref{decomp_noise}) and of the variance corrected estimator (\ref{ControlVar3}) with respect to the choice of $\theta$ in terms of MSE.
-All the other model parameters are taken as in Section \ref{sec5.1} and the cutting frequencies are determined by minimization of the sample variance.
+Fig. \ref{Sensistivity_theta} shows the sensitivity of the FEL (\ref{decomp_noise}) and of the variance corrected estimator (\ref{ControlVar3}) in terms of MSE with respect to the choice of $\theta$.
+All the other model parameters are set as in Section \ref{sec5.1} and the cutting frequency parameters are determined by minimization of the sample variance.
 As expected, the MSE of both estimators slightly deteriorates as the jump-type behaviour of the correlation process is emphasized.

 We also examine the sensitivity of the FEL to the mean reversion parameter $\eta$.
 The effect is examined in Fig. \ref{Sensistivity_eta}, where the MSE is plotted as a function of $\zeta$ ranging in $[-1,1]$ and of the corresponding $\eta=2\xi/(\zeta+1)$.
 In this case, the variability of the MSE is small.
-Moreover, we highlight that the Fourier estimator is not much affected by the speed of mean reversion and performs slightly better when the speed of mean reversion is lower.
-This makes the Fourier methodology particularly suitable to be applied in a general setting where we can assume that the GH model is the data generating process.
+Moreover, we highlight that the Fourier estimator is not affected much by the speed of mean reversion and performs slightly better when the speed of mean reversion is lower.
+That makes the Fourier methodology particularly suitable to apply in a general setting where we can assume that the GH model is the data generating process.